mattymo18/Enron_Email_Analysis/README.md

     > docker run -v `pwd`:/home/rstudio -p 8787:8787 -e PASSWORD=mypass -t enron_env

-Then connect to the machine on port 8787.
+Then connect to the machine on port 8787. \

+Username: rstudio \
+Password: mypass

 #### Make
 Use Makefile as recipe book for building artifacts found in derived directories.